 Finding a Lawyer

-You can search through the state’s bar association to find a lawyer who specializes in these areas of the law.
+Search through the state’s bar association to find a lawyer specializing in these areas of the law.
 You may also want to turn to community organizations that help families of disabled children.
 These groups can usually recommend a good lawyer or help you find one.

 Medical Malpractice in Mississippi

-Filing a medical malpractice law on your child’s behalf may be the most important legal action you take because it could provide the money that will cover the costs of care for years.
-You need the right lawyer to take you through this complex process and explain the laws, but you should also have a basic understanding of what those laws mean for taking legal action.
+Filing a medical malpractice lawyer on your child’s behalf may be the most important legal action you take.
+You need an exceptional attorney to guide you through a complicated process and explain the laws, but you should also have a basic understanding of what those laws mean.

 Disability Rights in Mississippi